Koverse/documentation/docs/source/usage/transforms.rst

 This is appropriate if a transform is able to produce useful information from a subset of the input data.
 In this case you may want to uncheck the box labeled 'Replace Output Data' so that a transform appends newly transformed data to the output of previous runs, but this is not always the case.

 Choosing 'Data within a sliding window' allows a transform to process data within a window of time.
+See :ref:`ConfigureTransformWindows` for more detail.

 Finally, select whether to write output to a new data set, or an existing data set.
 For a new data set, provide a name for this new data set.